Chart Color Schemes

 Seville Grove faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Educational participation is notably high, with 35.2% of residents currently enrolled in formal education.
-This includes 14.5% in primary education, 9.7% in secondary education, and 3.5% pursuing tertiary education.
+A significant proportion of the population is engaged in study, with 35.2% of residents currently enrolled in an educational institution.
+This group includes 14.5% in primary school, 9.7% in secondary school, and 3.5% enrolled in higher education programs.

 Frequently Asked Questions - Education